Mitra98t/Flavor/flavor_book/src/language_development/language_development.md

 ```

 How the lexer does this processing to the source code is _not that relevant_.
-There are multiple ways in which we can acomplish this result.
+There are multiple ways in which we can accomplish this result.
 The most common is the usage of **single character scanning system**.
 The logic is that the lexer scans the source code one character at the time and
-checks it to see if it correspond to a token or to the start of a token.
+checks it to see if it corresponds to a token or to the start of a token.
 For example, if the character is the symbol `;`, we produce the token `SEMICOLON`
 If the character is the letter `f`, it might be part of an identifier.
 In this case, the lexer continues scanning the following characters (looking for alphanumeric ones) and,